‘Once you’ve decided what information you want, you can choose how the data is presented’

-The CSV Query Builder is designed for users with limited technical expertise.
-The tool works with the IATI Datastore and lets you obtain data directly in CSV format.
+The CSV Query Builder was designed for users with limited technical expertise.
+The tool works with the older IATI Datastore and lets you obtain data directly in CSV format.
 It has pre-set filters for the most common data queries to help you get the information you want.

 You can create IATI data queries based on who reported the information, where the activity is located, and the sector that the activity occurs in.
 You can also specify start and end dates to get data on activities over a specified period.

 Once you have decided what information you want to query you can choose how you want the data to be presented.
 The options allow you to configure the way in which the data is disaggregated, making different sorts of analysis possible.
 You can have the data split by activities, transactions or budgets.
 And you can choose whether you want these further disaggregated by sectors or countries.

 We are in the process of outsourcing the development of a new Datastore.
 The current Datastore is an alpha version, which means that it does not yet contain all the planned features and may return unexpected results.This is also true for the CSV Query Builder.
 The alpha version is intended for user testing and feedback and, while you are encouraged to use it, it should not be considered a stable product.